AMY YANG

 Capsule Bio

-Amy Yang is one of a growing number of young Korean hopefuls who leave Korea to train elsewhere while still in their teens.
+Amy Yang is one of a growing number of young Korean hopefuls who left Korea to train elsewhere while still in their teens.
 They hope that the easier access to training and golf courses afforded outside of Korea will enable them to progress in their golf skills much quicker.
 Amy, however, did not go to the US as many Korean prodigies do; rather, she and her family moved to Australia to hone her skills.

 Amy was born to Joon Mo (James) and Sun Hee (Sunny) Yang.
 James had been a member of the Korean national canoe team at one point, while Sunny had been a champion javelin thrower.
 Amy was also interested in sports, and started playing golf at age 10.
 Originally, she had wanted to be a swimmer, but a driving range near her community swimming pool drew her towards golf.
 After just three years of playing, she would become a strong golfer.